Jewels of Mary, Queen of Scots: Lockets with Mary's portrait

+According to her secretary Claude Nau, Mary sat for her portrait at Sheffield in August 1577.
+She wanted to send it to the Archbishop of Glasgow, but the painter had not finished the work.
+The date does not easily match her known portraits, which derive from a work by Hilliard and the so-called "Sheffield Portrait".
+In the same month, Nau wrote twice to his brother in Paris, Jean Champhuon, sieur du Ruisseau, asking him to buy some jewellery and send it to him in a small sealed box (une petite boite fermee et cachetee); a pair of bracelets made in the latest fashion and a diamond or emerald shaped like a heart or triangle.

+At this time, lockets with miniature portraits were generally known as "tablets" in England and Scotland.
+James VI and I wrote a poem addressed to his mistress Anne Murray, describing a gold tablet, its enamel decoration, and the absence of its painted portrait.

+Rings and devices

 A sapphire ring in the possession of the Duke of Hamilton is thought to have been sent by Mary to Lord John Hamilton.
 Mary sometimes sent rings with letters to her supporters.
 A ring reached Janet Scott at Ferniehirst Castle in October 1583 with Mary's letter.
 She received the letter from her son, and hoped to speak with the bearer of the letter who would have personal news from Mary.